 MSU Water Resources Institute, MSU Extension, and Michigan Sea Grant continue to implement the Michigan Water School, which is focused on educating local appointed and elected officials about water management and the impact of their decisions on water resources including water quantity and quality.
-Because of the Covid-19 pandemic, Michigan Sea Grant and Michigan State University Extension offered a new, online version of the Michigan Water School program for elected and appointed officials and staff to provide decision-makers with critical, relevant information needed to understand Michigan's water resources in order to support sound water management decisions.
-This year, Michigan Water School: Essential Resources for Local Officials, was offered for free as a webinar series.
-The program included sessions on water quantity; water quality; water finance and planning; and water policy issues.
-Topics to be covered include the Blue Economy, fiscal benefits of water management, incorporating water into local planning and placemaking, resources to help address water problems, water policy at the federal, tribal, state, and local levels.
+Because of the Covid-19 pandemic, Michigan Sea Grant and MSU Extension offered a new, online version of the Michigan Water School program for elected and appointed officials and staff to provide decision-makers with critical, relevant information needed to understand Michigan's water resources to support sound water management decisions.
+The Michigan Water School: Essential Resources for Local Officials, was offered for free as a webinar series.
+The program included sessions on water quantity, water quality, water finance and planning, and water policy issues.
+Topics covered include the Blue Economy, fiscal benefits of water management, incorporating water into local planning and placemaking, resources to help address water problems, water policy at the federal, tribal, state, and local levels.